Tigers vs. White Sox Player Props Betting Odds

-Bookmakers have set player props for Luis Robert, Riley Greene and others when the Chicago White Sox visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Player prop betting options for Riley Greene, Luis Robert and others are available in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Saturday, starting at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!